gboysko/ZoomProjectReader/BINARY_FORMAT.md

 To compute value: PAN === 'C' ?
 50 : (PAN LEFT ?
 50 - (pV/2) : 50 + (pV/2))

+Default value seems to be 50 (0x32).

 ## Chorus Send Section: 00E0-011F (64 bytes)

 Each 4 byte value is the numeric representation of the CHORUS SEND value, starting at Track #1, going to Track #16.

 The value does _NOT_ indicate whether the CHORUS SEND is On or Off, but just the numeric value, if it was turned on.

-If we were going to store just whether the CHORUS SEND is On or Off, _for all 16 tracks_, we would need to store a simple 16 bit value.
+That is stored at 0x05BC.

 ## Reverb Send Section: 0x120-015F (64 bytes)

 Each 4 byte value is the numeric representation of the REVERB SEND value, starting at Track #1, going to Track #16.

 The value does _NOT_ indicate whether the REVERB SEND is On or Off, but just the numeric value, if it was turned on.
+That is stored at 0x05C0.

 ## Unknown Section: 0x0160-019F (64 bytes)

 For this project, all of the values are 0.
-Could be INSERT EFFECT values?
+This seems to be the INVERT setting, organized a single byte values from Track 1 to 16?

 ## EQ Section: 0x01A0-049F (768 bytes)